What is a pedunculated fibroid?

 - Hysterectomy.
 This is a surgery that removes the entire uterus.

 - Myomectomy.
 A myomectomy is a surgical procedure that removes one or multiple fibroids.

 - Uterine artery embolization.
 This procedure blocks the blood flow to the fibroid with a goal of shrinking or terminating it.

 - Focused ultrasound surgery (FUS).
 This procedure attempts to destroy the fibroid with sound waves.

 - Myolysis.
 This procedure shrinks the fibroid by blocking its blood flow with a heat source, such as a laser or an electric current.
 The procedure Acessa is an example of myolysis.

 - Cryomyolysis.
 In this procedure, the fibroids are frozen.

 - Endometrial ablation.
 This procedure uses hot fluids, radio waves, freezing (cryoablation), or microwaves to remove the uterine lining.

-Current estimates show that between 40 and 80 percent of women of reproductive age have fibroids.
+According to Stanford Children’s Health, between 20 and 50 percent of women have fibroids in their reproductive years.
 However, only about one-third of fibroids are big enough for a doctor to discover them during a physical exam.
-In more than 99 percent of fibroid cases, the tumors are benign (noncancerous) and pose no increased risk of uterine cancer.
+In more than 90 percent of fibroid cases, the tumors are benign (noncancerous) and pose no increased risk of uterine cancer.